hyuyu104/ArcFISH/README.md

-SnapFISH2: An integrative analysis tool for multiplexed FISH
+ArcFISH: An integrative analysis tool for multiplexed FISH
 ============================================================

 > To view the full html documentation, download `docs/build` and open `docs/build/html/index.html` in any browser.

 ## Local installation on server

-On the longleaf server, load python environment and install `snapfish2` locally:
+On the longleaf server, load python environment and install `arcfish` locally:
 ```sh
 module load anaconda
 # /PYTHON/ENV/PATH is where the python environment will be created